 “Replace the paper RTW form with a workflow that respects everyone in the claim — physician, adjuster, employer, and especially the worker — so people get back to work, better.”

-Built by a physician
+Built by a physician and an engineer.

 RTW Hub is not a software company's interpretation of the workers' comp problem.
 It was designed from the inside — by a physician who has seen the paper form workflow fail injured workers, and an engineer who has built production SaaS used by hundreds of organizations.